Advancing Health Equity Through Social Determinants of Health

 UnitedHealth Group's meaningful community investments are helping advance health equity by addressing social determinants of health that influence 80% of health outcomes.

-Upon arrival, Ricel noticed the heater was on, despite the hot weather.
-The member told her she didn’t know how to work the air-conditioning setting, so Ricel helped her switch the heater off to cool down the house.
-She also discovered the member hadn’t eaten breakfast, so she helped her prepare a meal with the few items in her refrigerator and clean up dishes afterwards.
+Upon arrival, Urias noticed the heater was on despite the hot weather.
+The member told her she didn’t know how to work the air conditioning setting, so Urias helped her switch the heater off to cool down the house.
+She also discovered the member hadn’t eaten breakfast, so she helped her prepare a meal with the few items in her refrigerator and clean up dishes afterward.

-Concerned about the absence of help, Ricel called the member’s primary care physician and scheduled a follow-up on the member’s behalf.
+Concerned about the absence of help, Urias called the member’s primary care physician and scheduled a follow-up on the member’s behalf.
 She called the member’s son, who agreed to take his mother to her appointment.
-Ricel didn’t stop there.
+Urias didn’t stop there.
 She reached out to the support line to ensure the member had a caregiver and, after that, stopped at the nearby grocery store to fill her empty refrigerator.
-The member cried with happiness and thanked Ricel from the bottom of her heart.
+The member cried with happiness and thanked Urias from the bottom of her heart.